 We swap our landcruising adventure for a Galápagos cruise and to see whether seacruising would for us.

 A couple of tips on where to find organic markets and vegetarian restaurants in Ecuador.

 We off-road to the wilderness and rough camp at the protected páramo of the Zuleta community in the Andes Mountains at 4,000 meters.

 Problem solving on the road, at a car workshop in Ecuador to be exact, continues with stories on idler shafts, gearbox dismantles, and tires.

 It started with an odd sound, it ended with new leaf-springs, and the transfer box taken down.
 Here’s part 1 of our car repairs in Ecuador.

 As Coen inspected wheel nuts on Ecuadorian vehicles he noticed many were missing; what does this say about car mechanics?

 Driving from south to north we traverse a couple of national parks in Ecuador.
 Hiking around volcanoes and crater lakes, and the visit of a deer and fox.

-Saraguro is the center of an indigenous community in Ecuador.
-It’s known for its Sunday Market and we returned on January 6 for its annual Three Kings Celebration.
+Saraguro is the centre of an indigenous community in Ecuador.
+Check out its annual Three Kings Celebration on January 6.